ehrpg/qstar/vessels.md

 ## Type

 All vessels are given one more types defining in which environments they operate in.
 The environment can impose penalties to a vessel, or simply disable, damage, or destroy it.

 Space means that the vessel is capable of manoeuvring in outer space, air means that is also capable of flying through an atmosphere.
 If a vessel has both space and air listed, the vessel is capable of making a transition from atmosphere to outer space and vice versa.
 Land means that the vessel moves on land, and water means that it moves on or in water.

 ## Vessel Statistics

 ### Attack

-Any vessel is outfitted with electronics for aim assistance, maneuvering and so forth.
+Any vessel is outfitted with electronics for aim assistance, manoeuvering and so forth.
 Bigger and better vessels have better and more sophisticated electronics than smaller and cheaper vessels.
 The attack value is a bonus the pilot of a small vessel or officer of a bigger vessel gains when attacking.